JOB TITLE: Admissions Counselor

 - Interest in and/or commitment to the goals of higher education.

-- Ability to work with people from diverse backgrounds, experiences, and opinions.
+- Ability and interest in working with people from diverse backgrounds, experiences, and opinions.

 - Outstanding organizational, communication, customer service, and problem-solving skills.

 - Demonstrated success working independently and collaboratively, meeting personal and team goals.

 - Ability to be adaptive, and responsive to new situations.